LukeMoody01/mason_bricks/bricks/model/README.md

 A brick to create your model with properties and all the supporting methods, copyWith, to/from json, equatable and more!

-Note: This brick currently supports 4 properties (As a test), I will be updating this to 10+ soon!
+This brick currently supports 15 properties!

 ## How to use 🚀